 "Why would I feel any differently about Him right now?"

 For many years, I experienced things I wasn't even capable of putting into words.
 As I started reading the Bible, I found many similar situations that I lived in—without even knowing about such stories.
 Nevertheless, I also came to the realization that most of the people He chose were as flawed as me.
 Like everyone else, they were imperfect and sinners.
 So, no matter how others try to make you believe you are not good enough, remember that even the ones who point their fingers at you have sins as well.
 Never be afraid of reaching out to God and opening your heart and soul to Him.
 I promise, you won't regret it!

-Do I think God caused this Pandemic?
+Do I think God caused this pandemic?

 "I really want to say that I don't know, but with all the honesty, I don't think so..."

 Unfortunately, I am not finished yet.
-That all is without the amount of egotistical, self-absorbed creatures all around the town driving like lunatics.
+That all is without the number of egotistical, self-absorbed creatures driving all around town like lunatics.
 In addition, if it wasn't for the fact that I decided to run on the street this past week, I would have been hit by a cyclist riding full speed on the sidewalk around a corner.
 Not to mention the trash being dropped everywhere.
 And yes!
 I hate to say that, but there are very rude runners out there as well!

-Given that, I must say that if God, in fact, is causing all of this because He has a purpose, I am afraid to say it might not be working very well.
+Given that, I must say that if God is, in fact, causing all of this because He has a purpose, I am afraid to say it might not be working very well.
 If I know God enough I could say He would know that way ahead of time, without even having to try it.
 But I do hope this whole thing will bring people closer to God.